Pneumonia Diet Chart: What To Eat, What Not To Eat?

 What vaccines are available for Pneumonia?

-Pneumococcal vaccines are available for infants from 6 months to 65-year-old individuals.
-Another vaccine, the HiB vaccine, should also be taken which prevents Pneumonia.
 Apart from these regular Vaccines, the Flu vaccine is also to be taken because it can cause pneumonia in individuals less than 5 years and more than 65 years old.

-Tips for preventing Pneumonia
+Tips for Pneumonia Treatment at Home

 - Vaccination is important: Children below 5 years and adults above 65 should get vaccinated.